 The Town of Elk Lake has a multi-faceted history.
 Elk Lake began as a mining boom town when native silver was discovered in James Township in 1906.
 Mining activity peaked between 1907 and 1913, when there were about thirty active mining properties in the area.
 The population at one point reached almost 10,000 people.
 By 1908 the town included six large hotels, many stores, warehouses, banks, lawyer’s offices, a post office, a hospital and a Mining Recorder’s Office.
 The town of Elk Lake was incorporated in 1909 as the Corporation of the Township of James.
-The Township’s first Reeve was the famous athlete and prospector Jack Monroe.
+The Township’s first Reeve was the famous athlete and prospector Jack Munroe.

 Access to Elk Lake was initially only by boat via the Montreal River.
 By 1909 the road from Elk Lake to Charlton could be traversed by coach, although commercial steamers on the Montreal River continued to provide summer access from Latchford for most heavy equipment and freight.
 The steamboat era on the Montreal River lasted only a few years, ending when a branch of the Temiskaming and Northern Ontario Railway was built into Elk Lake in 1913.

 Commercial logging in the Temiskaming area dates back to the 1840’s.
 In 1905, the Montreal River Pulp Concession, an area of 17,000 square miles, was sold to J.R.
 Booth.
 From 1907 to 1923, Booth maintained a large pulpwood depot in Elk Lake.
 In the spring of 1930, Booth completed the last log drive on the Montreal River shortly after he sold his local interest to the E.B.
 Eddy Company.